colebh03/jasper-green-operations/README.md

 ### Models

-Models define the application's business entities, database relationships, validation rules, and view-specific data structures.
+Models represent the business entities and rules used throughout the system.
+They define database relationships, validation requirements, and view-specific data structures.

 Primary entities include: